 The Adventures of God in His Search for the Black Girl (1973)

 Described as ‘A novel and some fables’, this is a fascinating volume which deserves more attention.
 There is nothing underpowered about these short pieces covering a range of Brophy’s interests, among them: animal rights, conventionality, reason, and music.
 The novel that gives the book its title takes the form of dialogue between, among others, God, Voltaire and George Bernard Shaw.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

-Pussy Owl, (1976), Brigid Brophy’s only published children’s story, features the rather grumpy progeny of Edward Lear’s Owl and Pussycat.
-Although Brophy drew her own version of Pussy Owl (below, left) when the story was published it was with Hilary Hayton’s more acceptably friendly-looking creature (below, right).
+Brigid Brophy’s only published children’s story features the rather grumpy progeny of Edward Lear’s Owl and Pussycat.
+Although Brophy drew her own version of Pussy Owl (below, left) when the story was published it was with Hilary Hayton’s more friendly-looking creature (below, right).

-Palace Without Chairs (1978): Brophy's final novel is a baroque modern fairy tale.
+Brophy's final novel is a baroque modern fairy tale.
 It’s a political satire suffused with sympathy for the plight of her idiosyncratic royal characters, most of whom are republicans: their problem over the royal succession is solved in dramatic style.
-Brophy fans will notice the psychological acuity she brings to Palace Without Chairs; I don’t know if it has been remarked that the title is an anagram of ‘A Place Without Charis’.
-Her mother, Charis, with whom she had a tricky relationship, had died in 1975.
-Brophy’s favoured motifs of opera, sex and death appear in this fantasy, along with her reverence for forms of animal life other than human.
+Brophy cognoscenti will note the psychological acuity she brings to Palace Without Chairs.
+Her favoured motifs of opera, sex and death appear in this fantasy, along with her reverence for forms of animal life other than human.